makersacademy/todo_challenge/docs/review.md

 ## Over-reliance on online tutorials

 Beware relying on code from older resources: it may use deprecated conventions.
-Also, do not copy-paste you don't fully understand.
+Also, do not copy-paste what you don't fully understand.

-## Not using controllerAs syntax
+## Use controllerAs syntax

 The following syntax is valid: